WilliamQLiu/williamqliu.github.io/_posts/2019-01-15-linux-tools.md

     Battery             86%      0.0   0.0     0     0     6 root       -20 ?
 0:00.00     0     0 mm_percpu_wq
                                  0.0   0.0     0     0     7 root         0 S   0:07.62     0     0 ksoftirqd/0

+## iptables

+Linux's __iptables__ is a user-space utility program that allows a system admin to configure the tables provided by the Linux kernel firewall.
+Be careful with this program because if you're ssh'd into a server, one wrong command and you might be locked out.

+### Install

+    sudo apt-get install iptables

+### Usage

+Iptables uses three different chains:

+* Input - control behavior of incoming connections (e.g. if a user attempts to ssh into your pc/server, iptables will match the IP address and port to a rule in the input chain)
+* Forward - used for incoming connections that aren't actually being delivered locally and instead forwards the request to its target.
+Normally you don't use this chain unless you're doing some kind of routing.
+            Run `iptables -L -v` to see how many `chain FORWARD` has been done
+* Output - used for outgoing connections (e.g. if you try to ping a website, iptables will check its output chain to see what the rules are regarding ping and make a decision to allow or deny the connection attempt)

+To see a list of rules:

+    sudo iptables -S

+Or see the currently configured iptables rules:

+    sudo iptables -L

+To see a cleaner version of rules:

+    sudo iptables -L | grep policy
+    Chain INPUT (policy ACCEPT)
+    Chain FORWARD (policy DROP)
+    Chain OUTPUT (policy ACCEPT)

+To accept all connections by default:

+    iptables --policy INPUT ACCEPT
+    iptables --policy OUTPUT ACCEPT
+    iptables --policy FORWARD ACCEPT

+To deny all connections by default:

+    iptables --policy INPUT DROP
+    iptables --policy OUTPUT DROP
+    iptables --policy FORWARD DROP

+### Accept, Drop Reject

+The three most basic 'responses' are to:

+* Accept - allow the connection
+* Drop - drop the connection, act like it never happened (i.e. if you don't want the source to realize your system exists)
+* Reject - Don't allow the connection, but send back an error (i.e. don't want the source to connect and let them know firewall blocked them)

+To block a specific IP Address (say `10.10.10.10`), you can run:

+    iptables -A INPUT -s 10.10.10.10 -j DROP

+To block a range of IP Addresses (say `10.10.10.0/24`), you can run:

+    iptables -A INPUT -s 10.10.10.0/24 -j DROP

+### Save Changes

+Ubuntu: `sudo iptables-save`
+CentOS: `sudo iptables save`

+## Firewalld (for CentOS)

+FirewallD is a frontend controller for iptables used to implement network traffic rules.
+FirewallD uses __zones__ and __services__ instead of chain and rules.

+Start the serve with:

+    sudo systemctl start firewalld
+    sudo systemctl enable firewalld

+Check the state with:

+    sudo firewall-cmd --state
+    running

+### Configuration Sets

+Firewalld uses two __configuration sets__, the __runtime__ and the __permanent__.
+By default, rules are applied to runtime only unless you specify the `--permanent` flag.

+To add port 8080 permanently to a `public` zone, run:

+    sudo firewall-cmd --zone=public --add-port=8080/tcp --permanent